shevious/edx-documentation/en_us/xblock/source/anatomy/python.rst

 This section of the tutorial walks through the Python file, `thumbs.py`_, for the Thumbs XBlock example in the XBlock SDK.

+If you completed the steps in :ref:`Build an XBlock Quick Start`, you can find this file locally at ``xblock_development/xblock-sdk/sample_xblocks/thumbs/thumbs.py``.

 In the XBlock Python file, you define :ref:`fields <XBlock Fields>`, :ref:`views <View Methods>`, :ref:`handlers <Handler Methods>`, and workbench scenarios.